Combinations of Workmen Act 1825

 The Combinations of Workmen Act 1825 (6 Geo.
 4. c.
-129) was an act of Parliament of the United Kingdom, which prohibited trade unions from attempting to collectively bargain for better terms and conditions at work, with the exception of increased wages and better working hours, and suppressed the right to strike.
+129) was an act of Parliament of the United Kingdom.
+The act prohibited combinations of workers for purposes other than negotiating wages and working hours, while continuing to criminalize many forms of industrial action such as picketing, intimidation, and coercion.
+It did not completely ban trade unions or all collective bargaining.

 Background

 The act followed on from the Combination Act 1799 (39 Geo.
 3. c.
 81) and the Combination of Workmen Act 1824 (5 Geo.
 4. c.
 95).
 The 1824 act repealed the acts of 1799 and 1800, but this led to a wave of strikes.
 Accordingly, the Combinations of Workmen Act 1825 was passed to reimpose criminal sanctions for picketing and other methods of persuading workers not to work.

 Provisions

 This law made illegal any combinations not for the purposes of pressing for wage increases or for a change in working hours.
-Nonetheless, it represented a step forward for the labour movement, inasmuch as it recognized the right of trade unions to engage in collective bargaining, then illegal across much of the Continent.
+Nonetheless, it represented a step forward for the labour movement, inasmuch as it recognised the right of trade unions to engage in collective bargaining, then illegal across much of the Continent.